What We Believe

 (John 17:17; Romans 12:1-2; 1 Corinthians 6:19; 2 Corinthians 3:18; Galatians 5:16-25; Ephesians 4:19-5:27; Philippians 1:6, 12-14; Colossians 3:1-17; 1 Thessalonians 5:23; Hebrews 10:10, 14; James 2:14-26; 1 Peter 1:16, 2:9).

-The Church: The Church is not a building or a specified meeting, but a people transformed by the Grace of God.
-All who believe in the Son are baptized by the Spirit and become members of the church- part of the people of God.
-The local church is an assembly of professed believers in Jesus Christ who are voluntarily joined together in one locality for the purposes of worship, study of the Word of God, observance of the ordinances, Christian fellowship, equipping for and practice of Kingdom service, specifically stewarding our lives for the purpose of fulfilling the Great Commission.
+The Church: The Church is not a building or a specified meeting, but a people transformed by the grace of God.
+All who believe in the Son are baptized by the Spirit and become members of the church – part of the people of God.
+The local church is an assembly of professed believers in Jesus Christ who are voluntarily joined together in one locality for the purposes of worship, study of the Word of God, observance of the ordinances, Christian fellowship, and equipping for/practice of Kingdom service; specifically stewarding our lives for the purpose of fulfilling the Great Commission.
 The Church is God’s main engine for life transformation and redemption of culture.
 As such, all persons who claim Christ are called to invest and include themselves in corporate worship, service, and care of other believers.

 (Genesis 2:18; Matthew 16:18; 28:19-20; Acts 2:42-47; I Corinthians 1:1-2, ch.
 12-13; Ephesians 1:22-23, 4:11-13, 10:32; Hebrews 10:25)

-Ordinances of the Church: Christ instituted two ordinances of the Church- water baptism and the Lord’s supper- both of which are to be observed by believers until He returns.
+Ordinances of the Church: Christ instituted two ordinances of the Church – water baptism and the Lord’s supper – both of which are to be observed by believers until He returns.
 Neither are required works of salvation but are practiced in obedience to Christ and as a testimony to God.
 Water baptism publicly identifies a believer with their Savior through immersion in the name of the Father, Son, and Holy Spirit; it is a symbol of union with Christ in death and resurrection and a cleansing from sin.
-Baptism is only to be practiced once by the person who has received the saving benefits of Christ’s death and resurrection becoming His disciple.
+Baptism is only to be practiced once by a person who has received salvation by the confession of sins and belief in Christ’s death and resurrection, symbolically becoming His disciple.
 The Lord's Supper is a memorial of Christ's death and remembrance of the His work in our own lives reserved for genuine followers of Christ in remembrance of His death.
 Whereas baptism is to be done only once, the Lord’s Supper is to be observed repeatedly as a sign of ongoing participation in the Body of Christ.
 In this, the Lord’s Supper reminds us of the Gospel, nourishing our souls, and signifies the unity of all who partake.
 Every Christian has a right to partake of the elements of the Lord's Supper but that participation must always be preceded by solemn self-examination.

 (Matthew 28:19-20; Luke 22:19–20; Acts 10:47–48; 16:32–33; 18:7–8; 1 Corinthians 11:23-26).